gsanchietti/nethvoice-doc-site/docs/administrator-manual/wizard.md

 In any case, it is possible to choose on each individual phone whether encryption is used or not.
 In this regard, refer to `wizard-configurations`.

-Other settings can be changed in `Preferences <panel-preferences>` section:
+Other settings can be changed in the [Preferences](./provisioning/provisioning_parameters) section:

 - `Phone languages`
 - `Provisioning scheduling`